-- Are you planning to study at a post-secondary institution?
+- Are you planning to study at a post-secondary institution in Manitoba ?

-- Are you planning to apply for registration with a professional regulatory body?
+- Are you planning to apply for registration with a professional regulatory body in Manitoba?

-Registering with a professional regulatory body – If you are planning to apply to a regulatory body to become a registered member of your profession in Manitoba, you must contact the regularly body which overseas your profession to learn about the application process for internationally-educated and trained applicants.
-Some regulatory bodies conduct the entire assessment process; others refer applicants to a third-party organization to conduct a specific component or components of the professional registration process.
+Registering with a professional regulatory body – If you are planning to apply to a regulatory body to become a registered member of your profession in Manitoba, you must contact the regulatory body which overseas your profession to learn about the application process for internationally-educated and trained applicants.
+Some regulatory bodies conduct the entire assessment process; others refer applicants to a third-party organization to conduct a specific component (or components) of the professional registration process.

 Looking for work – If you are looking for work, you must check the education and documentation requirement of each job posting.
 While some employers will require an official assessment* of your academic credentials as part of the application process, the majority of employers will not require an assessment.

-If a job posting states that internationally-educated applicants must submit an academic assessment, then you must have your credentials assessed by a recognized assessment agency* in Canada.
+However, If a job posting states that internationally-educated applicants must submit an academic assessment, then you must have your credentials assessed by a recognized assessment agency* in Canada.
 Employers that require an assessment will not consider an application for employment complete until the assessment is received.
-Examples of employers requiring an assessment include: the Winnipeg Police Service, the RCMP, and many Government of Canada departments.
+Examples of employers requiring an assessment include: the Winnipeg Police Service, the RCMP, and most Government of Canada departments and agencies.